 - Focus on yourself for a while.
 Don`t worry about what your boyfriend is doing, whether that's working a lot or playing video games nonstop.
 Think about the people and activities you've left by the wayside temporarily while the two of you were forging your relationship, and slowly start incorporating them back into your life.

-- Don't call, email, or otherwise contact your boyfriend for a week.
+- Avoid calling, emailing, or otherwise contacting your boyfriend in any way for a week.
 Give him some space and time.
-In fact, if you are able, don`t contact him until he makes contact with you, first.
+In fact, if you are able, avoid contacting him until he makes contact with you first.
 Fill your life and time with other things that aren't related to your boyfriend, and see just how long it takes him to miss you.
 If your relationship is going anywhere, he will call you soon enough, and the two of you can reconnect lovingly.
 If, however, he does not make contact within a predetermined amount of time (say, a month), you will know that the relationship is over.

 Ask Bonny is a dating advice column that focuses on relationship issues.
 If you have a question that relates to the dating community, please fill out this dating advice submission form.